bagalkotabhinav/faculty-competence/README.md

 # Faculty Competence Management System

-This project is a Full Stack web application built with React and a REST API.
+This project is a Full Stack Web application built with React and a REST API.
 It serves as a platform for faculty members to manage and track their academic achievements and professional activities.

 ## Features